This 4/19/18/9 Custom has a Redwood sound board made Maroon, a Birdseye Maple frame, pin panels and dampers. The bridges

 I use a wide variety of strings to bring out the optimum tone in the instrument.
 What is used depends on the size.
 I use steel, phosphor - bronze wire and wound strings on the bottom end.
 I now offer the option of having single wound strings on the extra bass bridge of my larger dulcimers instead of paired strings.
 This reduces both the tuning time and tension of the dulcimer yet still gives you a good clean full bass sound.

 Honduran or Brazilian Mahogany, Redwood, Western Red or Yellow Cedar, Engelmann or Sitka Spruce are the woods I use for soundboards.
 Your choice will affect the tone of the instrument.
-The majority of my hammered dulcimers have soundboards of Redwood.
-The other twenty percent have either Spruce, Mahogany or Cedar.
+Initially most of my hammered dulcimers had soundboards of Redwood.
+The other twenty percent had either Spruce, Mahogany or Cedar.
 The Redwood provides a mellow tone with an immediate presence.
-The Spruce is very resonant, full, brighter with slightly more sustain but increasingly more difficult to find as quality quartersawn boards.
-All Mahogany soundboards are going to give you a brighter tone with slightly less sustain but a tone that is not as full as either spruce or redwood.
+The Spruce is very resonant, full, brighter with slightly more sustain but increasingly more difficult to find as quality quarter sawn boards.
+All Mahogany soundboards are going to give you a brighter tone with slightly less sustain but a tone that is not as full as either Spruce or Redwood.
 I am beginning to use more Cedar as the quality of Redwood available continues to go down.
 I occasionally am able to locate premium quality Redwood but if you want it there will be an extra charge.
 Email me to discuss availability.
 Cedar's tonal characteristics are quite close to Redwood.
 Cedar would be a touch darker (more bass overtones).
 I have been very pleased with the sound of the Cedar instruments so far.
 Its drawbacks are it often can't be left natural and must be colored black or maroon as the wood is often multicolored and would be distracting if left natural.
 I do have some Cedar which is a uniform soft yellow to light tan which can be left a natural color.
 Any of the above woods have an excellent but different tone.